nsrr/abc-documentation/pages/README.md

 View the PSG data here: **[/polysomnography](:files_path:/polysomnography)** Overnight polysomnography (PSG) data from baseline and follow-up (9- and 18-Month) visits.

-The settings below represent the standards set at the beginning of the project for E-Series data collection.
+<details><summary>The settings below represent the standards set at the beginning of the project for E-Series data collection.
 There may be a small proportion of studies and signals that do not match these standards exactly.
-Please review the settings at the individual sleep study level as you proceed with any analyses.
+Please review the settings at the individual sleep study level as you proceed with any analyses.</summary>

 | Channel               | EDF Label        | Input 1          | Input 2 | Sampling rate (Hz) | Hardware filters (Hz)       | Sensor type                          |
 |:---------------------:|:----------------:|:----------------:|:-------:|:------------------:|:---------------------------:|:------------------------------------:|